 Did you take the anti-seizure prescription medication Depakote when you were pregnant?
 Was your child born with a birth defect?

-If you were prescribed Depakote before 2006 and your child has spina bifida or a cleft palate birth defect, contact Edgar Snyder & Associates right away for a free legal evaluation.
+If you were prescribed Depakote before 2006 and your child has spina bifida or a cleft palate birth defect, contact Edgar Snyder & Associates right away for a free legal consultation.
 You may have a dangerous drug case.

 Depakote (Valproic Acid) May Cause Spina Bifida or Other Birth Defects